i4Trust/training/2_Technology/7_Specific_components_for_Data_Spaces/README.md

-# Detailed walkthrough of the reference example
+# Specific components for Data Spaces

-Material about all the components included in the detailed walkthrough of the reference example.
+Material about all the specific components that can be used to build data spaces, which were also included in the detailed walkthrough of the reference example.

 ## Useful links